runag/runag/README.md

   * [💚 Rùnagfile to configure a workstation](https://github.com/runag/workstation-runagfile).
 It creates a computer that I could be used for daily pursuits without much of an additional configuration and setup.
 It installs and configures software, identities and keys, configures a scheduled backup.

-  * [🧡 Workstation deploy script rùnagfile](https://github.com/runag/workstation-deploy-script-runagfile).
-This short script may contain personal identifiable information that you may wish to keep private.
-It works in tandem with the first rùnagfile.
-It provides one command to encompass the whole workstation deployment process.

 ## One-liner to deploy rùnag an a new machine

 ### Linux